Jump to Directions

-Does your dry skin need extra love and nourishing?
-Learn how to make a healing DIY Calendula Lavender Salve with natural ingredients.
+Learn how to make a skin soothing DIY Calendula Lavender Salve with natural ingredients.

 DIY Calendula Lavender Salve